tomdickman/bowling-api/README.md

 __Returns__
 - `Number`: integer total between 0 and 10.
 ---
-`Frame.spareRoll(noOfPins) : Frame` - Record the number of pins knocked over in a spare roll for Frame.
+`Frame.spareRoll(Number: noOfPins) : Frame` - Record the number of pins knocked over in a spare roll for Frame.

 __Parameters__
 - `noOfPins`: an integer Number between 0 and 10 (inclusive).